peteashworth/react-training/README.md

 Step 5.
 Open a web browser, and navigate to [http://localhost:3000](http://localhost:3000).
 The starter web application should load and be usable.

-Note: This command will run, and then wait for file changes to process updated source code from the **src** folder.
+Note: This command will run, and then wait for file changes to process updated source code from the **client** and **server** folders.
 Webpack does **NOT** exit and return to a terminal prompt.
 Please do not close this terminal window.

 #### To Modify the Web Application

 Step 6.
-Open your favorite text editor (such as [Visual Studio Code](https://code.visualstudio.com)), and modify the files in the **src** folder.
-When file changes are saved, **webpack** will automatically transpile and bundle the application code and assets, and load it into the memory of the web server.
+Open your favorite text editor (such as [Visual Studio Code](https://code.visualstudio.com)), and modify the files in the **client** and **server** folders.
+When file changes are saved, **webpack** and **nodemon** will automatically transpile and bundle the server and client application code and assets.
 To see the changes, reload your web browser (live reload is enabled so reloading will probably occur automatically).

 I recommend install the following Visual Studio Code extensions: